awsdocs/amazon-s3-developer-guide/doc_source/object-tagging.md

 }
 ```

-**Example 2: Allow a User to Add Object Tags with Restrictions on the Allowed Tag Keys**
+**Example 2: Allow a user to add object tags with restrictions on the allowed tag keys**
 The following permissions policy grants a user permissions to perform the `s3:PutObjectTagging` action, which allows user to add tags to an existing object\.
 The condition limits the tag keys that the user is allowed to use\.
 The condition uses the `s3:RequestObjectTagKeys` condition key to specify the set of tag keys\.

 ```